andreazorzi/search-table/README.md

 # SearchTable
 Add a searchable model table to your view.
-All the request are made via [htmx](https://htmx.org/docs/).
+The package is based on [Bootstrap 5](https://getbootstrap.com/) for the table UI and [htmx](https://htmx.org/docs/) for all the requests.

 ## Installation
 ```bash